Peer Support training

 Do you have lived experience of receiving mental health support and now want to support others?

-Our 10-week online Peer Support Worker Training is a comprehensive training programme for mental health peer support workers, based on The Competence Framework published by Health Education England.
+Our 8 week Peer Support Training is a comprehensive training programme for mental health peer support workers, based on The Competence Framework published by Health Education England.
 This training is for people already in a paid or voluntary peer support role or who want to take this step in their career.

 Enter your details below for our training brochure to be sent straight to your inbox!